 MOST REMOTE TOP 100 US BIKE CLIMB

-Bear Camp bike climb is “out there.”
+The Bear Camp bike climb in southwestern Oregon is “out there.”
 This is a very remote and isolated climb.
 We made the mistake of riding this one alone in sketchy weather, and it was a bit spooky.
 But, it IS and adventure, that’s for sure.

 BIKE CLIMB MOST FEATURED IN TOUR OF CALIFORNIA